Asakura Museum of Sculpture

-Early life

 Fumio Asakura was born in the town of Asaji in the Oita Prefecture in Japan.
 He moved to Tokyo where his brother lived when he was nineteen.
 Influenced by his brother's sculpting talent, Asakura attended the Tokyo School of Fine Arts (now Tokyo University of the Arts) which propelled him towards his sculpting career.
 He focused on realism and was influenced by the naturalistic works of French sculptors like Bourdelle, Mailliol and most of all, Auguste Rodin.
 His work includes both human figures and animals, especially cats, which he had a deep love for and was inspired by his own pet cat.
 He is now considered the father of modern Japanese sculpture.